liquidm/liquidm-reporting-api-client/README.md

 * API endpoint URL: http://app.madvertise.de/visual_reports.json
 * Authentication: HTTP Basic access authentication with API token as username and an empty password.
-* API token: Please use the madvertise self-service (http://app.madvertise.de/) to create your own API token.
+* API token: Please use the madvertise self-service (http://app.madvertise.de/) to create your own API token or ask your madvertise contact.

 With this information you're able to create a HTTP GET request to get access to our reporting system.
 The APi supports the following paramaters: